pharo-open-documentation/pharo-wiki/General/ExportFormats.md

 ### FileTree metadata less supported Pharo versions

-FileTree metadata less is supported out of the box since Pharo 4.0.
+FileTree metadata less is supported out of the box since Pharo 4.0 and cannot easily be used in older Pharo versions.

-It might be possible to use it in older Pharo version by updating Metacello.

 ## FileTree metadata full